Maryland Rideshare Accident Attorney

 What Compensation May Be Available

 The value of a rideshare case depends on documented medical evidence, liability clarity, and available policy limits.
-Accepting an early settlement without confirming coverage can significantly undervalue a claim.
+Accepting an early settlement without confirming all available coverage can significantly undervalue a claim.

 How Wilson & Parlett Handles Rideshare Accident Claims

-We begin by securing documentation: police reports, medical records, trip confirmation, and insurance information.
-We confirm driver app status and determine which insurance carrier applies.
+We begin by securing the documentation that matters: police reports, medical records, trip confirmation, and insurance information.
+We confirm driver app status and determine which insurance carrier applies under Maryland law.
+Insurance companies move quickly after rideshare accidents to limit their exposure.
+Early attorney involvement can counter that pressure and protect the integrity of your claim.

 From there, we: